-It is a good idea to retain the original machine shipping carton as well as its inner packing and blocking materials or any storage and shipment which may be required.
+It is a good idea to retain the original machine shipping carton as well as its inner packing and blocking materials for any storage and shipment which may be required.

 - 1. If the machine is functional, flush the formulation system in accordance with the instructions under MAINTENANCE.
-Drain the Formulation Tank by removing the Formulation Tank Cap (Fig. 10 Ref.
-4) from the tank neck, removing the Drain Plug from the bottom of the Formulation Tank and than tilting the machine using a rotary motion to cause all the formulation to be removed.
-Rinse the inside of the Formulation Tank using one of the liquids specified for FLUSHING under MAINTENANCE.
-When all the liquid has been removed from the Formulation Tank, re-install the Drain Plug and the Formulation Tank Cap. - 2.
-Drain the Fuel Tank (Fig. 16 Ref.
-4) by removing the Fuel Tank Cap (Fig. 10 Ref.6) carefully counterclockwise (CCW), removing the Fuel Tank Plug and tilting the machine using a rotary motion to cause all the fuel to be removed.
-Re-install the Fuel Tank Plug and the Fuel Tank Cap.
-Then PUMP repeatedly with the IGNITION SWITCH held on until no further firing occurs and no further fuel is observed in the Antechamber of the engine.
-This will clear out any fuel left in the lines or in the Fuel Valve. - 3.
-Remove the Battery from the battery container and store the Battery in a cool dry place. - 4.
+Drain the Formulation Tank and rinse it thoroughly using one of the liquids specified for FLUSHING under MAINTENANCE.
+When all the liquid has been removed from the Formulation Tank, re-install the Formulation Tank Cap Assembly. - 2.
+Drain the Fuel Tank by removing the Fuel Tank Cap carefully counterclockwise (CCW).
+Reinstall Fuel Tank Cap, then depress the AIR PUMP switch and the IGNITION SWITCH until no further firing occurs and no further fuel is observed in the Antechamber of the engine.
+This will clear out any fuel left in the lines or in the Carburetor. - 3.
+Remove the Battery from the Battery container and store the Battery in a cool dry place. - 4.
 Store the machine in a cool dry place and if the original carton is not available, cover the machine to avoid any accumulation of dust or dirt. - 5.
 When the original carton and its inner packing and blocking materials are not available and the machine is to be shipped long distances or by commercial carrier, considerable care must be taken in packaging to avoid damage in transit.
-The machine must be held against rocking, shifting or bouncing in the carton.